Skip to content

 Hierarchical Cache Structure for Static Content permalink

 Historically, the acceleration by a CDN is achieved through caching the static content close to the end users.
 Caching can also greatly offload the pressure on the origin servers.
 For this kind of content, we want to serve as much of them as possible from the cache without fetching from the origin.
 CDN Pro has implemented an edge-parent structure in which a static object not available on an edge server will be first looked up in the cache of a parent server.
 If there is a hit, cache the object on the edge, and respond to the end user.
 The origin will be accessed only when the parent is also missing the object.
 Based on geography and ISP, our global PoPs are organized into a few "cache zones", with each zone having its own group of designated parent servers.
 In case of a cache miss at the edge, a parent within the zone is chosen based on the consistent hash of the object's cache key.
 As a result, each object will only be fetched once from the origin by each cache zone.
-To enable the parent cache for an origin, you need to configure its "directConnect" setting to "No Direct".
+To enable the parent cache for an origin, you need to configure its "directConnection" field to "noDirect" in the property JSON.
 Here is how to do this on the portal:

 always use a parent